davidglavas/indigo/_posts/2018-02-20-computing-visibility-polygons.md

 **Problem Statement.** Given a viewpoint $z$ inside of a simple polygon $P$ with $n$ vertices, we want to compute the visibility polygon $VP(P, z)$, which consists of all points in $P$ visible from the viewpoint $z$.
 We say that point $p$ is visible from point $q$ (and conversely, $q$ is visible from $p$) if and only if the line segment $\overline{pq}$ lies completely in $P$.

 ## Background
 The visibility polygon from a single viewpoint $z$ can be computed naively in $\mathcal{O}(n^2)$ time.
 Simply cast a ray from $z$ towards every vertex of the polygon $P$ in, let's say, counter-clockwise order.
-For each ray we iterate through all edges and store the closest (euclidian distance to $z$) intersection as a vertex of the visibility polygon.
-Correctness follows from the observation that the visibility polygons boundary changes its shape only due to vertices of the polygon.
+For each ray we iterate through all edges and store the closest (Euclidian distance to $z$) intersection as a vertex of the visibility polygon.
+Correctness follows from the observation that the visibility polygon's boundary changes its shape only due to vertices of the polygon.

 The above approach is simple yet computationally inefficient for large polygons.
 Fortunately, more efficient algorithms have been published.
 For example [Asano's](https://search.ieice.org/bin/summary.php?id=e68-e_9_557) $\mathcal{O}(nlogn)$ time sweeping algorithm and [Joe and Simpson's](https://cs.uwaterloo.ca/research/tr/1985/CS-85-38.pdf) $\mathcal{O}(n)$ time algorithm (yes, those are the ones used by [CGAL](https://arxiv.org/pdf/1403.3905.pdf)).